Anna site

 Plaquemine culture archaeological site in Adams County, Mississippi, U.S.

-The Anna Site (22 AD 500) is a prehistoric Plaquemine culture archaeological site located in Adams County, Mississippi, 10 mi north of Natchez.
+The Anna Site is a prehistoric Plaquemine culture archaeological site located in Adams County, Mississippi, 10 mi north of Natchez.
 It is the type site for the Anna phase (1200 to 1350 CE) of the Natchez Bluffs Plaquemine culture chronology.
 It was declared a National Historic Landmark on September 14, 1993.